- Youth Center

 1. Where can I find the summer camp weekly schedule?

-The Wetzel Teen Center in Baumholder has a summer brochure which includes the summer activities happening in all Child, Youth & School (CYS) Services programs.
+The Wetzel Teen Center in Baumholder has a summer brochure which includes the summer activities happening in all Child and Youth Services (CYS) programs.
 This brochure is released in May of each year and can be picked up at Parent Central Services, Wetzel Kaserne, Bldg.
-8876, or at any Baumholder CYS Services facility.
+8876, or at any Baumholder CYS facility.

 2. Where can I find trip schedules for specific teen/youth centers?